American Civil War High Command – What is here?

 This section describes the role of the Navies of each side, especially the evolution of Union naval commands.

-In a voluntary endeavour on this scale, there are sure to be errors and omissions.
-I have tried to keep these to a minimum, but I trust that when weighed against the broader value of this resource, any such errors will be excused.
+In a voluntary endeavour on this scale, there are sure to be occasional errors and omissions.
+I have attempted thorough fact-checking, but please report any omissions or errors on the Contact page.

 I have drawn facts, information and opinions from a variety of sources, from published books and online sources, of varying reliability.
-I do not claim to have cross-checked or fact-checked all information in a thoroughly rigorous or scholarly way, and have not referenced sources.
-I have made my best efforts to be accurate and check facts albeit without providing scholarly apparatus or footnotes.
+I have not referenced sources but I have sought to achieve the best possible rigour and accuracy.

-I have done my best to achieve practical consistency and clarity.
-When selecting events and incidents for inclusion or exclusion, I have aimed to record any information that serves to set the evolution in military organisation and command in their context.
+When selecting events and incidents for inclusion or exclusion, I have aimed to record any information that sets the evolution of military organisation and command in context.

-I have sought to avoid controversy, whether political or historical, and have generally sought to state moderate, impartial, accepted, or standard interpretations of disputed events or facts, rather than partial, contrary, or controversial ones.
-I accept responsibility for the interpretations and opinions I have expressed but am open to correction or amendment where a sound historical consensus or evidence can be shown.
+When describing incidents I have sought for accuracy, impartiality, and clarity.
+I have sought to avoid controversy, whether political or historical, and aimed to state moderate, impartial, accepted, or standard interpretations of disputed events or facts.
+I accept responsibility for the interpretations and opinions I have expressed but am open to correction or amendment where sound historical evidence is shared.

-Thank you to Paul Newton for advice and support.
+Thank you to Paul Newton for advice and support in creating this resource.